yahya14/PlazaToon/README.md

 First off, you'll need to start TCPGecko + kernel from the loadiine.ovh website.
 Or Geckiine if you want.

 When launching the program, enter you Wii U's local IP in the entry box then click the connect button.
-The button will establish the connection, turning it into a blue button.
+The button will establish the connection and turn into a blue button.
+If you have problems looking for your Wii U IP, follow OatmealDome's Guide [here] (https://github.com/OatmealDome/SplatoonUtilities/blob/master/Misc/FindingWiiUIP.md).

 ####Character selection

 To select an NPC of your choice, click the drop down where it shows Callie.
-So far, you can chose between 18 different NPCs in the current version of the tool:
+So far, you can chose between 30+ different NPCs in the current version of the tool:

 + Callie
 + Callie's Chair